wkusnierczyk/bloom-rust/README.md

 soon as it encounters the first `0` bit, whereas insert and lookup of seen items must set or check, respectively, all
 $k$ bits.

+## Contributions

+Please feel free to open an issue or submit a pull request.